NLnetLabs/connectbyname/notes/dns-client-proxy.md

 127.0.0.1.
 In particular, the stub resolver SHOULD avoid using name servers listed in files such as /etc/resolv.conf.

-There reason for this is to simplify the integration of local DNS proxies in existing environments.
+The reason for this is to simplify the integration of local DNS proxies in existing environments.
 If the stub resolver ignores /etc/resolv.conf then the proxy can use that information to connect to recursive resolvers.